titanclass/jsaas/README.md

 cargo run
 ```

+## Changelog

+### 0.4.0 - 2019-03-07

+* Use `futures::sync::mpsc` for better Tokio integration
+* Rust 1.33.0
+* First version published to Crates.io (in addition to DockerHub)

+### 0.3.0 - 2019-02-20

+* Fix a bug causing a crash if invalid values are returned by supplied JS code.
+* Add `atob`, `btoa` implementations for Base64 support.
+* Use HTTP status 400 where appropriate.
+* Rust 1.32.0

+### 0.2.0 - 2019-02-04

+* Add an `/execute` route that can execute code without saving it.

+### 0.1.0 - 2019-01-10

+* Initial release.

 ## Releasing

-To release, push a tag that starts with "v" -- e.g. "v0.2.0" -- and CircleCI will build the project and push an image to DockerHub.
+To release, push a tag that starts with "v" -- e.g. "v0.2.0" -- and CircleCI will build the project, push an image to DockerHub, and publish it on Crates.io.

 (c)opyright 2019, Titan Class P/L